 You will face many hard decisions if a loved one or you have been diagnosed with sarcoma.
 Including several questions like where should you go for treatment?
 What are the available treatment options?
 How to maintain your quality of life?
-We have tried to describe these concers, the types, and possible treatment, which will help you decide.
+We have tried to describe these concerns, the types, and possible treatment, which will help you decide.

 What Is Sarcoma?

 Sarcoma is cancer that begins in the body's soft tissues, such as fat, muscles, nerves, tendons, blood vessels, and lymph vessels, and can occur anywhere in the body and any organ.
 The most common areas affected are arms and legs.
 These cancers do not cause symptoms early on, as the tissues' elastic nature accommodates the growing tumor.
 Symptoms only occur when the lump presses on a nerve, bone, blood vessel, or muscle or if a lump is visible.
 Inherited medical conditions, such as familial adenomatous polyposis (FAP), neurofibromatosis, Li-Fraumeni syndrome, and retinoblastoma, make a person more prone to soft tissue sarcoma.
 Try out MSK's various Sarcoma (Prediction Tools) nomograms!

 What Are the Types of Sarcoma?